 “You like straw man arguments, don’t you?
 Awareness comes from sufficient brain activity that a fetus does not possess; given time, it likely would.
 But at that point, it does not.”

 -As I said above, you didn’t actually address this sufficiently.
 On your definition it would be alright to terminate a 6 month old infant.
 I know you don’t believe that.
 Also, that definition of awareness is by no means universal scientifically.

 “The cells have human DNA, but they are not human yet.
 Just like an acorn is not a tree and a speck of dirt is not a clay pot.”

 -If you destroy the acorn, will it then not become a tree?
 Did you then not just in fact terminate the life of a tree in it’s beginning stages?
 Obviously, I do not believe it is morally wrong to crush acorns, it’s just your analogy does not hold.

 “Also, saying that condoms aren’t wrong is to be heretical of the Catholic church’s dogma, the largest group of Christians in the world, and ignoring the message of God given through his infallible servant, the Pope.”

 -Good thing I’m not Catholic.
 Papal infallibility is a horribly erroneous doctrine.

-As to the use of condoms, even many Protestant would agree that they are not moral to use, but that actually doesn’t have anything to do with abortion per-se, but rather the purpose of sexual intercourse.
+As to the use of condoms: Even many Protestant would agree that they are not moral to use, but that actually doesn’t have anything to do with abortion per-se, but rather the purpose of sexual intercourse.
 It is argued that is is purely selfish and lustful to have sex without the possibility of having children.
 There is a little overlap in that they can argue that you are hindering an egg from being fertilized, but that is still not the same as terminating an already fertilized egg.

-I would encourage you to continue to research things and not broad-stroking all religions as the same.
+I would encourage you to continue to research things and not broad-stroke all religions as the same.
 The truth of the Gospel is distinctly different and the only means by which human-kind can be reconciled to their Holy Creator.